sdondley/ClimateChangeChat/Raku-Programming-Language.md

 # Raku Programming Language

-I haven't done much with Raku since about early Feb.
-It's not due to lack of interest, but lack of time.
+I haven't done much with Raku since about early February; not from lack of interest, but lack of time.

 # On This Page